yiisoft/log/README.md

 #### `CompositeContextProvider`

-`CompositeContextProvider` allows to combine multiple context providers into one.
-For example:
+The `CompositeContextProvider` allows the combining of multiple context providers into one, for example:

 ```php
 $logger = new \Yiisoft\Log\Logger(